Immigration to Japan: Special Permanent Resident

-The published statistics on foreign nationals resident in Japan includes zainichi Koreans with tokubetsu eijusha Special permanent resident status 277,664.
+The published statistics on foreign nationals resident in Japan includes zainichi Koreans, with tokubetsu eijusha Special permanent resident status at 277,664.

 Permanent Resident

 Foreign nationals already long-term residents in Japan under another visa category such as a working visa or as the spouse of a Japanese national are eligible to apply for permanent residence status.
 The granting of permanent residence status is at the discretion of the Immigration Bureau and dependent on satisfaction of a number of detailed criteria such as length of stay, ability to make an independent living, record of tax payments and documented contributions to Japan in terms of public service or professional activities.
 According to the Migrant Integration Policy Index, permanent residency laws were less stringent than those in the United States and the United Kingdom.

+In September, the government announced stricter requirements for permanent residency, including higher fees, income requirements, Japanese-language proficiency, and pension-related requirements.
+The changes were part of broader immigration reforms under Prime Minister Sanae Takaichi.

 Immigration through marriage

 International marriage migration used to represent as much as 25% of permanent migration flows to Japan, but this trend has been in decline since a peak in 2006.
 In the 1980s increasing numbers of Japanese men were registering marriages in Japan to women from China, Korea and the Philippines.

-In 2006, according to data released by the Japanese Ministry of Health, Labour, and Welfare, 44,701 marriages, or 6.11% of all marriages registered in Japan were to a foreign national.
-In 2013, this number had fallen to 21,488 marriages or 3.25% of all marriages registered in Japan.
+In 2006, 44,701 marriages, or 6.11% of all marriages registered in Japan were to a foreign national.
+In 2013, this number had fallen to 21,488 marriages, or 3.25% of all marriages registered in Japan.
 Of the 21,488 international marriages registered in Japan in 2013, 15,442 or 71.77% were marriages involving a foreign bride, compared to 6,046 or 28.23% where the groom was non-Japanese.

-Japan registered marriage statistics alone may not present a comprehensive picture of the numbers of international marriages in Japan as marriages registered overseas may also contribute to total immigrant spouse numbers.
+Japan registered marriage statistics alone may not present a comprehensive picture of the numbers of international marriages in Japan, as marriages registered overseas may also contribute to total immigrant spouse numbers.
 Once married, foreign spouses may also, if certain criteria are satisfied, change their visa status to Permanent Resident or other visa categories.
 2012 Ministry of Justice data indicates that of all foreigners in Japan, 7.5% are resident in Japan under a visa designation as a spouse of a Japanese national.